Cognigy/Documentation/docs/insights/index.md

     ---

-    Configure Time Zone and TTL (Time To Live) settings for your project
+    Learn how data pre-aggregation is used for dashboards, configure Time Zone and TTL (Time To Live) settings for your project

     [:octicons-arrow-right-24: Pre-Aggregation](data-management/pre-aggregation.md)<br>
     [:octicons-arrow-right-24: Time Zone](data-management/time-zone.md)<br>